incite-admin/incite/PyCT-Implement-Transformer/README.md

-# DNN Concolic Testing with Transformer
+# Concolic Testing for Transformers

 This project implements concolic testing on a Transformer model to enhance its robustness and performance evaluation.